-For a second opinion, I went to another urologist who said that the cystoscopy will not work in my case.
+For a second opinion, I went to another urologist who said that the cystoscopy would not work in my case.

-I had to choose between doing nothing with no pain now or doing the surgery with pain now, but hopefully saving my left kidney, reversing the chronic kidney disease and avoiding dialysis and/or transplant in the worst case.
+I had to choose between doing nothing or doing the surgery with pain now, but hopefully saving my left kidney, reversing the chronic kidney disease, and avoiding dialysis or transplant in the long term.

 If the surgery works, the pain is worth it, and that is what I chose.

-As an aside, I realized how amazing it is that one obstruction of just one tube leading to the urinary tract in my body created incredible havoc.
-Requiring open surgery.
+As an aside, I realized how amazing it is that one obstruction of only one tube leading to the urinary tract in your body can create incredible havoc — requiring open surgery.

-If you get up in the morning and can go to the bathroom normally, walk around, get up, sit down, even sneeze, breathe, without physical pain, that is something to celebrate and feel great about.
+If you get up in the morning and can go to the bathroom regularly, walk around, get up, sit down, even sneeze, and breathe without physical pain, that is something to celebrate.

-In any case, the prior day I was instructed to drink a bottle of magnesium citrate and do an enema in the evening.
+In any case, the previous day, I was instructed to drink a bottle of magnesium citrate and do an enema in the evening.